AMWA-TV/bcp-008-01/docs/Overview.md

-# AMWA NMOS Best Common Practice Template: Overview
+# AMWA BCP-00X-0X: Receiver status monitoring
 {:.no_toc}

 * A markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above